Venice in Peril

 PROJECT

-Protestant Cemetery, Isola San Michele
+Protestant Cemetery, Island of San Michele

 Many celebrated figures are buried in the the Protestant Cemetery on the island of San Michele including the founder of Venice in Peril, Sir Ashley Clarke.
 Venice in Peril supported the survey in 1995 and the establishment in 2014 of an international Association (ARECSM) to carry conservation maintenance plans forward.